gadogado/hn-hired/README.md

 6. Run the process that grabs, normalizes, and persists the ycombinator job post items and stories: ```npm run manual-get-latest``` NOTE:  You can optionally increase how effective the `Promise.all` is when fetching firebase items by changing (increase) the `.env` value `CONCURRENCY_LIMIT=`.
 This largely depends on the architecture of your local machine.
 7. Run the server: ```npm run dev``` and visit `http://localhost:3000`

-### Cypress Tests

-1. ```npm run test:e2e:dev```
-> Note: I opted to use a psql dump [strategy](https://learn.cypress.io/advanced-cypress-concepts/database-initialization-and-seeding) with cypress in order to get as close as possible to testing 'real' e2e w/o mocking remix loaders or using fixtures.

 ### Design

 1. I used used Figma for a first pass on the designs here: https://figma.com/file/cdelfyxq1MfUet9K1dzogg/hnhired?node-id=2%3A3

 ### Testing the Docker container locally